owenversteeg/min-navbar-plugin/README.md

  - 400 bytes minified and uncompressed
  - 264 bytes minified and gzipped

 Requires Min's General and Navbar subsections.
-To include this plugin, place this immediately after your main Min css file:
+To include the latest version of this plugin, place this immediately after your main Min css file:

 `<link href="http://owenversteeg.com/min-navbar-plugin/navbar-plugin.min.css" rel="stylesheet" type="text/css" />`

+WARNING: This will automatically update as soon as the repository updates.
+If you are using the Min navbar plugin in production code, you should **not** use the above <link> - instead, include a specific version of the CSS in your page.